 Cheap Panel Heaters

-Panel convector heaters, or electric radiators, are slimline heaters which are capable of rapidly heating large rooms.
-Panel heaters can be portable or wall mounted, and will generally cost between $100 and $850.
-Expect to have this type of heater adding around $145 to your electricity bill in the winter months.
+Panel convector heaters, or electric radiators, are slimline heaters that are capable of rapidly heating large rooms.
+Panel heaters can be portable or wall-mounted, and will generally cost between $100 and $850.

 Kogan 1000W Portable Electric Panel Heater

-For a slim, easily-portable heater, you might like to consider the Kogan 1000W panel heater.
-It can be wall mounted for neat, space-saving use or freestanding with four castors, giving you easy movability with a total weight of 4.6kg.
+For a slim, easily portable heater, you might like to consider this Kogan 1,000W electric panel heater.
+It can be wall-mounted for neat, space-saving use or freestanding with four castors, giving you easy movability with a total weight of 4.6kg.
 Featuring a special ‘x’ shaped heating element, this unit is stated to heat up efficiently.

 - Size (HxWxD): 576 x 81 x 439mm

-The Omega Altise panel heater is designed to keep your room toasty during the chilly winter months.
+The Omega 2000W Altise Electric Panel Heater (OAPE2000W) is designed to keep your room toasty during the chilly winter months.
 It has a slim and lightweight design, just 85mm in width, providing plenty of flexibility for setting it up in your home.
-It includes a 24 hour timer that you can program to efficiently suit your daily schedule.
-With 2000W of heating power at maximum, you’re looking at warming up rooms of up to 30m².
-Other features include an LED display control panel with soft touch buttons.
+It includes a 24-hour timer that you can program to efficiently suit your daily schedule.
+With a maximum 2,000W heating power, you’re looking at warming up rooms of up to 30m².
+Other features include an LED display control panel with soft-touch buttons.

-You can wall mount the unit using the included brackets, so it’s out the way, or you can use the castors and operate it freestanding anywhere around your home.
-While the included wheels are claimed to be stable, you can rest assured that if the heater accidentally tips over, the safety tip over switch will kick in and automatically turn it off.
+You can wall-mount the unit using the included brackets, so it’s out the way, or you can use the castors and operate it freestanding anywhere around your home.
+While the wheels are claimed to be stable, the model has a safety tip-over switch to automatically turn it off if the appliance falls over.
 In addition, it’s equipped with a child lock and overheat protection, to help keep your home safe.
-It has a five year warranty and is available in matte white or black.
+It has a five-year warranty and is available in matte white or black.

 - Size (HxWxD): 440 x 85 x 775mm